 I am a graduate of Vassar College, where I learned to think critically and act creatively in pursuit of change that I want to instill in the world.
 I studied massage therapy at New Hampshire Institute of Therapeutic Arts in Bridgton, Maine, where I would eventually go on to teach anatomy.
 I am certified in CORE Myofascial Therapy and am a member of the American Massage Therapy Association.
 I am also a Roll Model Method Practitioner, and offer private ball rolling sessions and public workshops.
 In the summers, you can find me working part-time as a bodyworker at the renowned Bates Dance Festival, a summer dance festival in Lewiston, Maine.

 When I’m not working as a massage therapist, I am a dancer and choreographer in Southern Maine, and a community organizer in the Eating Disorder recovery community.
-In 2019, I organized the first annual Empowered Body Expo: A celebration of National Eating Disorder Awareness Week, in partnership with the Eating Disorders Association of Maine and University of Southern Maine.
+In 2019, I organized the Empowered Body Expo: A celebration of National Eating Disorder Awareness Week, in partnership with the Eating Disorders Association of Maine and University of Southern Maine.
 In 2020, I am collaborating with Bowdoin College on a week-long exploration and celebration of the body.
 I also co-organize the annual National Eating Disorder Awareness Walk in Portland.